clam365/a3-ChrisLam/README.md

 Deliverables
 ---

-5. Fork this repository and modify the README to the specifications below.
 6. Create and submit a Pull Request to the original repo.
 Name the pull request using the following template: `a3-FirstnameLastname`.

 Acheivements